Level 3 Food Technologist

 Introduction to the Apprenticeship

-Food Industry Technologists are the guardians of food quality and safety and ensure that products are of the highest standard, meet legislation, and are safe to eat and drink.
+Food industry technologists are the guardians of food quality and safety, and ensure that products are of the highest standard, meet legislation, and are safe to eat and drink.
 They maintain documentation in line with product specifications and company policies.
-They ensure that technical and quality standards are consistently met whilst optimising efficiency to meet business needs.
-They may improve existing products as well as launch new ones whilst ensuring product safety and quality.
+They ensure that technical and quality standards are consistently met while optimising efficiency to meet business needs.
+They may improve existing products as well as launch new ones while ensuring product safety and quality.
 They are subject matter experts in their field and are likely to work with teams to develop effective manufacturing processes ensuring that technical and quality standards are consistently met.
-A Food Quality Specialist monitors the quality of the food and drink product.
-A Food Development Specialist contributes to the development of new and existing food products.
+A food quality specialist monitors the quality of the food and drink product.
+A food development specialist contributes to the development of new and existing food products.

-An employee is likely to report to a technical professional from the food industry.
-They interact with a range of internal stakeholders, including teams in production, commercial, supply chain, engineering, finance, and health, safety and environment.
-They may also deal with external stakeholders such as auditors, suppliers and customers.
+In their daily work, an employee is likely to report to a technical professional from the food industry.
+They interact with a range of internal stakeholders, including teams in production, commercial, supply chain, engineering, finance, and health, safety, and environment.
+They may also deal with external stakeholders such as auditors, suppliers, and customers.

 Apprenticeship Standard